- 4 Med-Peds residents per class

 - Rotate every 4 blocks between Internal Medicine and Pediatrics

-- Weekly 1/2 day combined Med-Peds continuity clinic precepted by Med-Peds trained attendings
+- Combined Med-Peds continuity clinic, hospital based, precepted by Med-Peds trained attendings

-- Weekly Med-Peds conference/board review in addition to weekly 1/2 day teaching conferences in Internal Medicine and Pediatrics
+- Weekly Med-Peds conference/meeting in addition to weekly ½ day teaching conferences in categorical Internal Medicine and Pediatrics

 - Personal Learning Blocks (PLB's) - 10 weeks of self-directed elective time spread out over 4 years of residency